'I should have played more' in 2025, says Bethell

 - Published

-Having missed the one-off Test against Zimbabwe while at the Indian Premier League, he lost his place in England's Test XI and was the spare batter across the first four matches against India before coming in for the fifth.
+Having missed the one-off Test against Zimbabwe while at the Indian Premier League, Bethell lost his place in England's Test XI and was the spare batter across the first four matches against India before coming in for the fifth.

-He only played one County Championship match for Warwickshire in-between and as a result has only faced 387 balls in all formats this summer compared to 1,480 in 2024, leading to questions around England's management of the talented left-hander.
+He only played one County Championship match for Warwickshire in between and, as a result, has only faced 387 balls in all formats this summer compared to 1,480 in 2024, leading to questions around England's management of the talented left-hander.

 "If I'm honest, when I wasn't playing in those Tests, I should probably have played a bit more [in domestic cricket]," Bethell told Sky Sports.